 When the Hosting CSE receives a Notify request primitive, the Hosting CSE shall check validity of the primitive parameters.
 In case the Receiver is a transit CSE which forwards or aggregates Notify request primitives before sending to the subscriber or other transit CSEs, upon receiving the Notify request primitive with the Event Category parameter set to "latest", the Receiver shall identify the latest Notify request primitive with the same subscription reference while storing Notify request primitives locally.
 When the Receiver as a transit CSE needs to send pending Notify request primitives, it shall send the latest Notify request primitive.
 When the Receiver as a transit CSE needs to send Notify request primitives, it shall use one of the serializations specified in the subscriber or other transit CSE contentSerialization attribute.
 If there is no contentSerialization value specified the transit CSE may use any serialization format.

 -------------------------------------------------- End of Change 10---------------------------------------

 ----------------------- Start of Change 11 -------------------------------------------

+8.2.7 TimeSeries notification fields

+TimeSeries notification fields shall be translated into short names of Table 8.2.7-1.

+Table 8.2.7-1: TimeSeries notification field short names